javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 # Function expressions and arrows

-In JavaScript a function is not a "magical language structure", but a special kind of value.
+In JavaScript, a function is not a "magical language structure", but a special kind of value.

 [cut]

-The syntax that we used before is called *Function Declaration*:
+The syntax that we used before is called a *Function Declaration*:

 ```js
 function sayHi() {